 Our concession with the Department of Conservation to operate in the Aoraki Mount Cook National Park does not allow rental options.
 Trips are guided to ensure your safety.

 If you are reasonably active you will find our trips fairly easy.
 We like people coming on the Tasman Lake trip and Mueller Lake trip to have been in a kayak before.

 Bad weather for us is excessively strong wind usually caused by a westerly frontal system coming off the Tasman Sea, crossing the main divide of the Southern Alps and then creating strong winds and rain/snow in the Aoraki Mount Cook National Park.
 The senior guide of the day will make the weather call for the day.

 There is no comparison!!!!
 Our sea kayaks can go places speed boats can't go.
 We can visit the "nooks and crannies" of the glacier lakes that only small craft like sea kayaks can get into.
 You will escape the crowds and the drone of motorised boats.
 Our groups are small, only up to 8 people with their personal guide.
 The Tasman Glacier Lake we can take up to 16 people per trip.

 We reserve the right to cancel or change any part of any kayaking trip.
 This could be due to, but limited to adverse lake, river, road or weather conditions.
-We have a strict 24 hour cancellation policy which means that if WE cancel the trip due to any of the above conditions will give you a full refund.
-If you decide not to do the trip within 24 hours of the trip start time for any reason (you sleep in, have a vehicle breakdown, an unexpected illness or injury etc) or we cancel your booking because of client unsuitability due to poor fitness or health or because of inadequate kayaking experience due to ability and conditions there will be no refund.
+We have a strict 48 hour cancellation policy which means that if WE cancel the trip due to any of the above conditions we will give you a full refund or no charges made.
+If you decide not to do the trip within 48 hours of the trip start time for any reason (you sleep in, have a vehicle breakdown, an unexpected illness or injury etc) or we cancel your booking because of client unsuitability due to poor fitness or health or because of inadequate kayaking experience due to ability and conditions there will be no refund.
 Please ensure you have travel insurance to cover all potential cancellation scenarios.
 Credit Card details held only to secure the booking.
 No money is taken from your card except if the cancellation policy comes into force.